The Guide to How Anxiety Works: Using Neuroscience to Explain Anxiety

 headache/blurred vision/trouble thinking clearly

-While we can understand the purpose behind many of these physiological changes, our reactions and interpretations of these changes when they occur can lead to anxiety and panic.
+When you understand the purpose behind these physiological changes rationally, it makes sense and doesn't seem scary, but in the moment, your reaction and interpretation of these changes can lead to anxiety and panic.

 The Parasympathetic Nervous System (PSNS)